Pinterest Hidden Image

 📚 Do Mince Pies Have Meat?

 Nowadays, most standard mince pie recipes are made without meat but are still full of animal products.
-Usually, some form of animal fat like beef suet along with dairy and eggs.
+Usually, some form of animal fat, like beef suet, is used along with dairy and eggs.

 This can make it tricky to find vegetarian mince pies, let alone vegan ones.